Kenyan Clinic Rejects Trump Abortion Policy, Loses $2 Million In U.S. Aid

 Tell me about how this has affected the clinic you work at in Kibera.

-We had to lay off six staff [out of ten] just to be able to sustain the clinic.
+We had to lay off six staff [out of 10] just to be able to sustain the clinic.
 We also have not been able to acquire any [new] equipment in the past several months because of a lack of funding.
 We have not improved any of our equipment [such as autoclaving machines used to sterilize equipment].
 It means we are still just operating from where we were last year.

 What health problems do you see going unaddressed?

 Because we have not been able to provide outreach services, which basically serve disadvantaged communities, we cannot provide screening services for HIV and AIDS and be able to initiate treatment for those who test positive, and provide health education [for prevention].
 It means that people in these communities will live without any precaution.
-A child who requires immunization and [whose] parents may not be able to afford transport to facilities [could] get communicable diseases—measles, TB, diphtheria, hepatitis.
+A child who requires immunization and [whose] parents may not be able to afford transport to facilities [could] get communicable diseases — measles, TB, diphtheria, hepatitis.
 And if one gets it, they infect another and another in the community.

 Who are some of the people that rely on your clinic?